 The permitted MoAs in section S11-4 are all established as official methods of AOAC International, which is a globally recognised, independent association that develops consensus standards in the area of analytical chemistry.
-Section S11-4 prescribes the MoAs that must be used to determine: total dietary fibre: total dietary fibre including all resistant maltodextrins; inulin and fructooligosaccharide; inulin; and polydextrose for declaration in the nutrition information panel.
+Section S11-4 prescribes the MoAs that must be used to determine: total dietary fibre; total dietary fibre including all resistant maltodextrins; inulin and fructooligosaccharide; inulin; and polydextrose for declaration in the nutrition information panel.
 There is no specific method prescribed for resistant starch.
 The current methods for analysing 'total dietary fibre' in the Code measure some, but not all, resistant starch in a food and the amount measured depends on the food matrix.
 They do not distinguish resistant starch from other forms of dietary fibre present in the food.

-'Dietary fibre' is defined in Standard 1.1.2 of the Code.
-This definition captures a broad range of dietary fibres and includes resistant starch (see section 2.1).
+'Dietary fibre' is defined in Standard 1.1.2.
+This definition captures a broad range of dietary fibres, including resistant starch (see section 2.1).

-Determination of the total dietary fibre content or any specifically named dietary fibre content is required for nutrition information labelling purposes under Standard 1.2.8 - Nutrition Information Requirements.
-These labelling requirements apply if certain nutrition content or health claims are made.
-That is, a declaration of the presence or absence of dietary fibre must be included in the nutrition information panel if a relevant nutrition content or health claim is made about: dietary fibre; any specifically named dietary fibre (such as resistant starch); sugar; or any other type of carbohydrate (subsection 1.2.8-6(5)).
+Determination of the total dietary fibre content or any specifically named dietary fibre content is required for nutrition information labelling purposes under Standard 1.2.8.
+These requirements apply if certain nutrition content or health claims are made.
+That is, a declaration of the presence or absence of dietary fibre must be included in the nutrition information panel if a relevant nutrition content or health claim is made about: dietary fibre; any specifically named dietary fibre; sugar; or any other type of carbohydrate (subsection 1.2.8-6(5)).
 This declaration must be made in accordance with the prescribed format for the nutrition information panel.
-The format allows for the declaration of any sub-group nutrient of dietary fibre (e.g. resistant starch) indented below the heading 'Dietary fibre, total' (section S12-3).
-If a relevant nutrition content or health claim is made about resistant starch, then the amount of resistant starch must be declared in this manner.
+The format allows for the declaration of any sub-group nutrient of dietary fibre indented below the heading 'Dietary fibre, total' (section S12-3).
+If a relevant nutrition content or health claim is made about of resistant starch, then the amount of resistant starch must be declared in this manner.

-Conditions for making nutrition content and health claims are in Standard 1.2.7 - Nutrition, health and related claims, and Schedule 4 - Nutrition, health and related claims.
+Conditions for making nutrition content and health claims are in Standard 1.2.7 and Schedule 4.